 Today, the Duck Commander offices and gift store have become a popular tourist attraction.
 Many people traveling on nearby Interstate Highway I-20 stop there to take photos in the front of the building, and maybe even have their photo taken with one of the cast members!

 The gift shop has a variety of items for sale, including T-shirts, caps, apparel, duck calls, posters, cook books, DVDs, and more.

 The Monroe-West Monroe Convention and Visitors Bureau now offers a mobile website to guide visitors around the West Monroe to various locales where episodes were filmed.
 See discussion below for details.

-The Robertson family has filmed four seasons of Duck Dynasty at locations throughout Ouachita Parish in the Monroe and West Monroe area (see details below).
+The Robertson family has filmed Duck Dynasty at locations throughout Ouachita Parish in the Monroe and West Monroe area (see details below).